gspetro-NOAA/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/SRW-SD.rst

    * - upp_post
      - Performs post-processing with UPP.
      - ``parm/wflow/upp_post.yaml``

+The Python scripts listed in :numref:`Table %s <sd-scripts>` are used to perform data processing and calculations required for the SRW-SD forecast.

+.. _sd-scripts:

 .. list-table:: *Python Scripts Used by Smoke and Dust Tasks*
    :widths: 20 50